MegnantPlus/Pickle-Ball/README.md

-🎾 PickleBall Battle — A Pickleball-Inspired Action Adventure Built with Godot Engine
+🎾 PickleBall Champion — A Pickleball-Inspired Action Adventure Built with Godot Engine

-Welcome to PickleBall Battle, a fast-paced, skill-driven action–arcade adventure inspired by Pickleball Adventure and reimagined with original mechanics, environments, and progression systems.
+Welcome to PickleBall Champion, a fast-paced, skill-driven action–arcade adventure inspired by Pickleball Adventure and reimagined with original mechanics, environments, and progression systems.
 Developed entirely with the Godot Engine, this project blends responsive controls, physics-based gameplay, and a lighthearted visual style into a polished, replayable experience.

 🌟 Overview

-In PickleBall Battle, players step into a vibrant world where pickleball becomes the core of exploration, combat, and challenge-driven encounters.
+In PickleBall Champion, players step into a vibrant world where pickleball becomes the core of exploration, combat, and challenge-driven encounters.
 Designed for both casual players and mechanics-focused enthusiasts, the game emphasizes precision timing, ball control, mobility, and reactive AI behavior.

 🕹️ Core Features